BrianSidebotham/docker-python-builder/readme.md

 > versions for the same OS.
 If you try to build for a different OS in the same volume you are
 > likely to get (possibly subtle!) issues.

+If you're looking for a container with a specific version of Python on head over to the [docker-python](https://github.com/BrianSidebotham/docker-python) project.
+The [docker-python-builder releases](https://github.com/BrianSidebotham/docker-python-builder/releases) are used to build another set of containers for just that purpose.

 ## ENVIRONMENT VARIABLES

 - `PYTHONVERSION` The verison of Python to build and package